Masterminds/glide/README.md

 $ brew install glide
 ```

-[Binary packages](https://github.com/Masterminds/glide/releases) are available for Mac and Linux.
+[Binary packages](https://github.com/Masterminds/glide/releases) are available for Mac, Linux and Windows.

 To build from source you can: